skoczen/will/docs/plugins/bundled.md

 ## Devops

-Will is our devops team at GreenKahuna, and in the long term, we plan to include our stack deployer as a plugin.
+Will is our devops team at GreenKahuna, and in the long term, we plan to abstract and include our stack deployer as a plugin.
 For the moment, he just includes a couple basics:

 #### Emergency Contacts